K-theoretic Hikita conjecture for quiver gauge theories: Equivariant Riemann--Roch for Coulomb branches

+Note that the comparison of categories $\cO$ for homological and K-theoretic Coulomb branches could be deduced without usage of completions, combining results of \cite{Web24} and \cite{VV25} (see also \cite[Appendix~B]{NW23}).

-Another interesting direction would be to extend Theorem \ref{thm_iso_after_completions} to Coulomb branches with symmetrizers \cite{NW23} (this should be straightforward).
-This could help to investigate analogous connection between Yangians and quantum loop groups for non-simply laced types.
+Finally, let us note that it should be straightforward to extend Theorem \ref{thm_iso_after_completions} to Coulomb branches with symmetrizers \cite{NW23}.
+This would help to investigate analogous connection between Yangians and quantum loop groups for non-simply laced types.